Janssen COVID-19 Vaccine (Ad26.COV2-S) Description

 October 23, 2020 - Johnson & Johnson announced today that it is preparing to resume recruitment in the pivotal Phase 3 ENSEMBLE trial of its investigational Janssen COVID-19 vaccine in the United States after a temporary pause.

 October 12, 2020 - J&J announced it temporarily paused further dosing in all our COVID-19 vaccine candidate clinical trials, including the Phase 3 ENSEMBLE trial, due to an unexplained illness in a study participant.
-Following its guidelines, the participant’s illness is being reviewed and evaluated by the ENSEMBLE independent Data Safety Monitoring Board, as well as our internal clinical and safety physicians.
+Following its guidelines, the participant’s condition is being reviewed and evaluated by the ENSEMBLE independent Data Safety Monitoring Board, as well as our internal clinical and safety physicians.

 October 8, 2020 - Johnson & Johnson announced the European Commission, acting on behalf of the European Union (EU) the Member States, has approved an Advance Purchase Agreement in which the Janssen Pharmaceutical Companies will supply 200 million doses of its COVID-19 vaccine candidate to the EU Member States following approval or authorization from regulators.